junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 He sends a quick message: "Needham Asylum."
 And goes in there quietly alone.

-The place is like a ghost house in those classic horror movies from outside, but the inside, surprisingly, is like a neat office building.
-Black-suits hurry their way from one office to another, with clipboards and printed something in their hands -- he wouldn't have known they're demons if not for their black eyes.
+The place is like a ghost house in those classic horror movies from the outside, but the inside, surprisingly, is like a neat office building.
+Black-suits hurry their way from one office to another, with clipboards and printed something in their hands -- he wouldn't have known they were demons if not for their black eyes.

-Dean supposes he might should have thought about Crowley's preferred style of running things, knowing his fancy little suit and cocktail and everything.
+Dean supposes he should have thought about Crowley's preferred style of running things, knowing his fancy little suit and cocktail and everything.
 He walks down the corridor that has a sign pointing to the principal doctor's office -- it's an easy guess where Crowley would like his fancy throne room to be.

-Two security demons at the door try to stop him from entering, ended up being barbecued into burnt meatsuits on the floor, each with an angel blade-shaped hole on their chests.
+Two security demons at the door try to stop him from entering, and end up being barbecued into burnt meatsuits on the floor, each with an angel blade-shaped hole on their chests.
 He pushes the door open.
-Crowley sits on his throne, legs crossed, is listening to demons in black suits reporting something about the statistics of crossroad deal numbers -- Dean only catches half a sentence that sounds like "... increase by zero point zero zero three percent."
+Crowley sits on his throne, legs crossed, listening to demons in black suits reporting something about the statistics of crossroad deal numbers -- Dean only catches half a sentence that sounds like "... increase by zero point zero zero three percent."

 Crowley sends all the demons out of the room at the sight of Dean, uncrossing his legs, smoothening his suit.

 "Squirrel!
-I didn't hear the door bell!
+I didn't hear the doorbell!
 You should have sent a card in advance," Crowley says cheerfully, pitch higher than usual.

 "You hung up on me last time.
 Figured I'd have to make it formal."
 Dean deadpans, spinning the blade in his fingers.

 Crowley eyes it warily.
 "How did you find me?
 And where are Moose and Feathers?"

-"Took us some effort, but you didn't hide as well as you think."
-Dean answers flatly.
+"Took us some effort, but you didn't hide as well as you think," Dean answers flatly.
 "So we're having small talks now?
 Why don't you give me a tour around here and point me to where you stashed Nick's body?"

 Crowley regards him for a second, takes another two seconds to consider, then walks down from the throne with a bright smile.
 "Sure, no problem.
 This way."